- ABOUT US

 During the academic year, studies receive first priority.
 Midshipmen have ample time for personal study and research, as well as time to engage in recreational activities, such as varsity sports, after class.
 Weekends are usually free, unless the student is assigned to a watch or a maintenance responsibility aboard the training ship.
-Immediately following the first- and third-year spring terms, midshipmen in the license programs participate in a 60-day training cruise* aboard the training ship, State of Maine.
+Immediately following the first- and third-year spring terms, midshipmen in the license programs participate in a 68-day training cruise* aboard a training vessel.
 These are exciting times as the students cruise the Caribbean or European waters, making several ports of call while receiving hands-on training in all aspects of ship operation.
 During the summer following the sophomore year, midshipmen in these programs are assigned to merchant vessels as cadets* to further familiarize them with shipboard procedures.

 *Students not in good academic standing (Academic Probation or Warning status) may be required to delay their assignments to the freshmen or junior cruises aboard the T.S.
 State of Maine, or as cadets aboard merchant vessels, until they are in good academic standing.